pic

 8

 Closely related to vector concatenation is the repeat function, which defines a vector containing the same object multiple times.
-Importantly, unlike fill, repeat requires an array as its input, throwing an error if a scalar in particular is passed.
+Importantly, unlike fill, repeat requires an array as its input, throwing an error if a scalar is passed in particular.

 nr_repetitions = 3